Megalobulimus popelairianus: Shell description

 The shell is very large, solid, rimate, ovate-conic.
 The spire is subregularly tapering and the penultimate whorl is somewhat bulging.
 The last whorl is depressed on the back.
 The color of the shell is dark reddish-brown or rich chestnut with narrow darker streaks and a lighter margin below the suture.
 The earlier whorls are dull reddish.
 The apex is white.
 The surface is covered with a strong cuticle, shining.
 Nepionic shell is distinctly marked, with 4 whorls, sculptured with strong narrow radial riblets, which on fourth whorl become obsolete toward suture below.
 Succeeding whorls 2, having growth-wrinkles and a dense but rather irregular spiral granulation which fades out upon last whorl, which is more coarsely sculptured by lengthwise wrinkles and has generally more or less- coarse spiral malleation.
 Sutures are deep, the last decidedly more oblique.

 The aperture is about half the shell's length, trapezoidal, white with a livid tint within.
 Outer lip is well reflexed, white (or light-brown edged), convexly curved.
 Columella is white, reflexed, and in the immediate vicinity of its insertion spreading upon the whorl and continued in a strong white callus across the parietal wall.
 Near the upper termination of parietal callus there are usually one or two low callous nodules.

-The width of the adult shell varies from 85 to 98 mm, the height from 136–155 mm.
+The width of the adult shell varies from 85 to 98 mm, the height from 136 to 155 mm.